zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 The Blessed One was alone on the one and only path.

 [APZ 107.8] (# apz107.8) # apz107.8 .ref .apz} "How Blessed
-Are you alone when you come to Sambodhi? ”Bodhi Four Tells the wisdom of the ways.
+Are you alone when you come to Sambodhi?
+"Bodhi Four Tells the wisdom of the ways.
 Wisdom Wisdom, Wisdom, Dhammavicha Sambojkdhanga, Vimansa, Vidarshana is a Samdha view.
 Blessed are you From that Bodhisattva, he realized that all editors are impermanent. all